jussiheinonen/azure-experiments/README.md

 `sudo docker run -v ${PWD}:/usr/cloudshell/repo -it mcr.microsoft.com/azure-cloudshell /bin/bash`

 # Terraform

 `terraform init` to install dependencies

 `terraform fmt && terraform validate` to fix fomratting and validate configuration

+`terraform plan` to show what is going to be changed

 `terraform apply` to apply configuration (use `-auto-approve` flag to skip confirmation prompt)